 4) Remove Yourself From The Stimulus When Possible

 If the source of your feelings is a stimulus you can remove, then do so.
 Simple as it seems, it’s often hard to do.
-If you are in a conversation with someone, you can always ask to take a 5-minute break or continue your discussion at a later time.
+If you are in a conversation with someone, you can always ask to take a 5-minute break or continue your discussion later.

 Practice Body, Mind, and Spirit Integration